AlphaTwist/Code-squad/README.md

 - The 2 sum problem, common
 - **Set the next node of a Binary Tree, being the node to its left on the same height.**
 - ​Find the maximum of sub sequence in an integer list.

+Central Limit Theorem - How to determine if a distribution is normal).

+There are 6 marbles in a bag - 1 is white.
+You reach in the  bag 100 times.
+After drawing a marble, it is placed back in the bag.
+What is the probability of drawing the white marble at least once?